Virginia Museum of Natural History: Education

 The VMNH has many programs for students and teachers.
 Throughout the year, the museum has many programs that include activities, games, and crafts for children.
 The museum also hosts sleepovers and is available for birthday parties or other events.
-Children can also participate in the museum's Boys and Girls Scout program.
+Children can also participate in the museum's Boy and Girl Scouts program.
 During the summer, the museum offers fun and educational Adventure Camps for young students.
 The VMNH is also involved in the community by providing service to the MHC After 3 Program, a program created to give children a safe place to go after school and to improve children's math and other skills.
 Through the outreach program, educators visit schools and community sites to present natural history to students hands-on activities.
 Teachers are also trained by the museum in programs such as VSSI, VSISE: Virginia Science Institute for STEM Education, GLOBE: Global Learning and Observation to Benefit the Environment, and Trout in the Classroom.